|

 Welcome to the Yamhill Valley Vineyards blog!
 It’s been a while since we’ve been active on ...

-At Yamhill Valley Vineyards, we believe that winemaking starts in the vineyard.
-For this experience we invite you to explore the abundant landscape of our growing vineyard like never before. ... read more
+Thursdays, Fridays, and Saturdays at 10am and 1pm.
+We believe that winemaking starts in the vineyard.
+For this experience we invite you to explore the abundant landscape of our growing vineyard like never ... read more